Collected by Juliana Loh , AFAR Local Expert

 Jl.
 Banjar Baung Desa, Sayan, Ubud, Gianyar, Bali 80571, Indonesia

-Translated as “beautiful bamboo,” Bambu Indah is a passion project of jewelry designers and founders of the nearby Green School, John and Cynthia Hardy.
-Canadian and American expats living in Bali for more than 30 years, the Hardys...
+Translated as “beautiful bamboo,” Bambu Indah is the passion project of jewelry designers John and Cynthia Hardy.
+The couple—Canadian and American expats living in Bali for more than 30 years—bought 11 teakwood bridal...